 Emma would always ensure her home was full of humour, love and laughter.

-Giving the children not only guidance and direction, rules and boundaries Emma was very much about offering the children Experiences and helping them establish who they are and what they are about.
+Giving the children not only guidance and direction, rules and boundaries, she was very much about offering the children Experiences and helping them establish who they are and what they are about.

-At 38 years of age Emma is a Successful property professional, with two very focused off spring and a balanced life of music, socialising and work with a very supportive network of friends and family.
+At 39years of age Emma is now a Successful property professional, with two very focused off spring and a balanced life of music, socialising and work with a very supportive network of friends and family.

 Born in Limerick City, Ireland, Tina grew up in a large musical family.